BernardTsai/book/Concepts-Lifecycle.md

 Lifecycle
 =========

-> All components and component clusters follow the exactly same lifecycle model.
+<div class="subtitle"> All components and component clusters follow the exactly same lifecycle model.</div>

 Each component regardless of type or version and every component cluster is governed by a generic lifecycle model which defines in which states these